james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 2. Calls describe_interface with the correct spec_path to ensure proper relative import resolution
 3. Handles and re-raises any exceptions with appropriate error messages
 4. Returns a modified markdown document with the described interfaces prepended to the spec

+### get_code_target(path: str): str

+Returns the name of the python module this specification describes, or None if it does not describe a module (i.e. is just documentation).

+All spec documents start with a level 1 heading with the name of the target module.
+If the level 1 heading ends in `.py` then this is the module name, return it.
+If it ends in `.md` then return None, this is documentation only.
+Otherwise, fail with a suitable error.

 ### CLI